GSA/digitalgov.gov/content/post/2014-12-29-using-focus-groups-to-make-better-videos.md

 date: 2014-12-29 11:00:11 -0400
 title: 'Using Focus Groups to Make Better Videos'
-summary: 'There’swhat you expect your audience to think, and then there’swhat your audience is actually thinking.
+summary: 'There’s what you expect your audience to think, and then there’s what your audience is actually thinking.
 Sometimes, these can be entirely different.
 But, you won&rsquo;t know unless you test it.
-For the release of the 2014 Consumer Action Handbook (CAH), the Federal Citizen Information Center’smarketing team piloted a series of videos.
+For the release of the 2014 Consumer Action Handbook (CAH), the Federal Citizen Information Center’s marketing team piloted a series of videos.
 The videos'
 authors: [colleen-bayus]
 categories:
   - 'User Testing and Research'